AgentLoneStar007/PythonBasicUtils/README.md

 (Note that the `-q` args in the command are to prevent any output from Pip.
 And it's good practice to use `python3 -m pip` instead of `pip` directly, due to some individuals not having pip added to PATH.
 Specify `python3` to avoid interference with Python 2, if it's installed.)
+If a dependency is optional, simply change `required` to false.

 #### Logging:
 Import `from functions.logger import Log` in any file or function that you wish to